bahrus/nomodule/README.md

 ## document.currentScript replacement

-Access to the script tag which references or contains the module-ish code can access the script tag via the magic string: "selfish":
+To access the script tag which references or contains the script, use the magic string: "selfish":

 ```JavaScript
 const scriptTag = selfish;